Skip to content

 • Safe for Fish: Praziquantel is considered to be one of the safest medications for treating parasitic infections in saltwater fish.
 It has minimal impact on fish health and is generally well-tolerated.

 • Non-Toxic to Invertebrates: Unlike copper treatments, Praziquantel is safe for most invertebrates, such as shrimp, snails, and crabs, which makes it suitable for reef tanks.
+It shoukld still be used with caution with brittle stars and goniopora and alveopora corals.

 • Effective Against Resistant Parasites: Many parasites, particularly flukes, can become resistant to other medications, but Praziquantel remains effective even when other treatments fail.